Lynn2507/chrome-extension/README.md

 # Chrome Extension
-This extension allow users to add the webpage that they are currently add and add save the link by clicking on a button.
+This extension allow users to add the webpage that they are currently on and add save the link by clicking on a button.
 Users can also delete the link that they have added.

 # To use this on your chrome
 - Clone or fork this project